PharaohTools/isophp_example/README.md

 To install and run this application locally, we'll be using Pharaoh Tools

 First, download the Pharaoh Tools installer from https://www.pharaohtools.com/install for your operating system.
 Unzip the package and install Pharaoh Virtualize.
-It will automatically install and dependencies it needs.
+It will automatically install any dependencies it needs.

 Secondly, Download this repository.
 You can use the git clone link [here](https://source.internal.pharaohtools.com/index.php?control=RepositoryHome&action=show&item=iso_php_example_application) to get the code.